-Trauma can injure the tendons and muscles in your lower back.
-Pushing and pulling sports, such as weight lifting or football, can cause a lumbar strain.
+Injury can damage the tendons and muscles in the lower back.
+Pushing and pulling sports, such as weight lifting or football, can lead to a lumbar strain.
 In addition, sports that require sudden twisting of the lower back, such as in tennis, basketball, baseball, and golf, can lead to this injury.
-Certain risk factors, such as excessive lower back curvature, forward-tilted pelvis, weak back and/or abdominal muscles, and tight hamstrings, can increase your chances for this injury.
+Certain risk factors, such as excessive lower back curvature, forward-tilted pelvis, weak back, or abdominal muscles, and tight hamstrings, can increase the risk for this injury.

-The symptoms of a lumbar strain sometimes look like other conditions and medical problems.
-Always see your health care provider for a diagnosis.
+The symptoms of a lumbar strain may resemble other conditions and medical problems.
+Always talk with your healthcare provider for a diagnosis.

 Treatment may include:

 Medicines, such as anti-inflammatories and spinal injections, may also be used to relieve pain and inflammation.

 Call your healthcare provider if any of the following happen: